 - More research will help to elucidate differences between chemical solutions and standardize practices.

 - Parsemus Foundation supports the use of low-cost, noninvasive treatments for pets and encourages veterinarians to consider offering these treatments and sharing experiences.
+We are not currently conducting research on this method.

 Tumor bulk reduction